Leaders in sustainable land management

 Aurora and several partners, including the Forest Stewards Guild and Wildlands Network, are showcasing bird-friendly forestry in Appalachian hardwood forests for the cerulean warbler, wood thrush, and golden-wing warbler.
 This project covers over 5,000 acres in West Virginia’s Monongahela region, aiming to maintain healthy habitats for these birds.

-Sustainability vs. Impact
+Sustainability vs. impact

 Unlike traditional sustainability ESG risk factors which assess material risk, “Impact” in an investment context describes intentional action taken by investors to drive positive social change with defined missions and clear metrics showing measurable influence beyond financial return and risk avoidance.